OpenCollarTeam/opencollarteam.github.io/docs/Access.md

 > [prefix] group on
 [prefix] group off

+## Capture
+*On / Off* When set on, allows anyone to Capture the wearer by taking their leash and gives them an access level similar to Trusted.
+"Risky" toggles wearer permission.
+Capture On/Off cannot be overridden by the wearer when set by an owner.

+In addition to Trusted access, the Capture function applies the Refusetp exception.
+The wearer's viewer automatically accepts tp offers when he or she is leashed by the Capturer.

+> [prefix] capture on
+[prefix] capture off
+[prefix] capture info off -- turns off the recurring chat

 ## Access List
 Sends a readout of the list of owners and other access settings to chat.
 Available to owner and wearer only.
 > [prefix] list